salesforce/lwc-rfcs/text/0000-wire-reform.md

 ## Responsibilities of the wire service

 * To define the wire adapter protocol.
-* To provide a referral implementation of the wire adapter protocol.
+* To provide a reference implementation of the wire adapter protocol.
 * To provide an optional abstraction for existing "legacy" wire adapter factories.

 ## Implementation Details